LeNikki/Library-Database/README.md

 # Library-Database
-This is a  C# project called Library Database
+This is a  C# WinForms project called Library Database

 Features:
 1. Add a new book